 There are three steps to take your website live:

-Our full Going Live Guide will walk you through each step.
-Once those steps are complete, you will have finished building your website on the WP Engine platform!
+Our full Going Live Guide will walk you through each step, including pointing DNS.
+Once these steps have been completed, you will have finished building and launching your website on the WP Engine platform!

 NEXT STEP: Check out the WP Engine Developer Guide for more tips and tricks on creating a WordPress website